Forces and Resources Policy Center

 FRP also conducts analyses to improve policy and decision making for allied nations related to defense manpower and for other U.S. government agencies related to human capital strategy, management, and policy evaluation.

-FRP's research today explores five dimensions of defense policy:
+FRP's research today explores four dimensions of defense policy:

 - Force management, to include manpower requirements and policies and programs governing accession, compensation, and personnel management of active and reserve component military members, government civilians, and contractors.
 This domain includes diversity management.